 The trade is expected to soar once the train arrives at the border, for preparation, Nepal is also building a dry port at Timure, 3 km south of the border.
 The Ministry of Commerce and Supplies has set up the Inter-Modal Transport Development Board to build this drypoint.

-Timure dry port as being a customs point not only for Nepal but for the entire South Asia region.
+Zhamu port as being a customs point not only for Nepal but for the entire South Asia region.
 The hope is that once the train arrives, Chinese goods bound for India and Bangladesh will also use this shortcut via Nepal.
-Shipments of Chinese goods to Nepal via Kolkata port can take up to 35 days, while it can reach Nepal in 10 days via Kerung.
+Shipments of Chinese goods to Nepal via Kolkata port can take up to 35 days, while they can reach Nepal in 10 days via Kerung.